Carbunup River

 The Carbunup River is located in the south-west corner of Western Australia.
 The mouth of the Carbunup River is approximately 20 km west of Busselton where the river flows into Geographe Bay.

 The Carbunup River is 36 km in length and flows north from its headwaters in the Treeton State Forest/Whicher Range in the Shire of Augusta-Margaret River.

 The nearest water courses are Mary Brook to the west and Buayanyup River to the east; both of these rivers travel parallel to the Carbunup River.
 The catchment area is 170 km2 of which 55% is cleared.
 The Carbunup River is located in the Leeuwin-Naturaliste area where it crosses two physiographic regions, the 15 km wide Swan Coastal Plain and the gently undulating Blackwood Plateau.

 The only tributary of the river is Island Brook.

 History

-The river was originally named the Lennox River after Lennox Bussell by Captain John Molloy in 1835.
+The river was originally named Lennox River after Lennox Bussell by Captain John Molloy in 1835.